Model Theory of Generic Vector Space Endomorphisms: Preliminary Results

-\begin{remark}[Kernel Configurations and the Ziegler spectrum] The reader might ask why we are only working with equalities of certain sums and intersections of kernels, but do not allow images to appear in those.
-For example (setting $T := \TKvsThe$ for simplicity) we could consider theories of them form
+\begin{remark}[Kernel Configurations and the Ziegler spectrum] The reader might ask why we are only working with equalities of certain sums and intersections of kernels but do not allow images to appear in them.
+For example (setting \hbox{$T := \TKvs$} for simplicity), we could consider theories of the form